ls1intum/Artemis/doc/jenkins-gitlab/JENKINS_AND_GITLAB_SETUP.md

     </details>

 #### Server Notification Token
-1. Create a new Jenkins credential containing the token, which gets send by the server notification plugin to Artemis with every build result:\
+1. Create a new Jenkins credential containing the token, which gets send by the server notification plugin to Artemis with every build result:
-    a. **Kind**: Secret text\
+    1. **Kind**: Secret text
-    b. **Secret**: _your.secret_token_value_ (choose any value you want, copy it for the nex step)
+    2. **Secret**: _your.secret_token_value_ (choose any value you want, copy it for the nex step)
-    c.
-Leave the ID field blank
+    3. Leave the ID field blank
-    d.
-The description is up to you
+    4. The description is up to you

-2. Copy the generated ID of the new credentials and put it into the Artemis configuration _application-prod.yml_
+2. Copy the generated ID of the new credentials and put it into the Artemis configuration _application-artemis.yml_

         artemis:
             continuous-integration:
                 artemis-authentication-token-key: the.id.of.the.notification.token.credential

-3. Copy the actual value you chose for the token and put it into the Artemis configuration _application-prod.yml_
+3. Copy the actual value you chose for the token and put it into the Artemis configuration _application-artemis.yml_

         artemis:
             continuous-integration:
                 artemis-authentication-token-value: the.actual.value.of.the.notification.token

 #### GitLab Repository Access
-1. Create a new Jenkins credentials containing the username and password of the GitLab administrator account:\
+1. Create a new Jenkins credentials containing the username and password of the GitLab administrator account:
-    a. **Kind**: Username with password\
+    1. **Kind**: Username with password
+    2. Scope: global
-    b. **Username**: _the_username_you_chose_for_the_gitlab_admin_user_\
+    3. **Username**: _the_username_you_chose_for_the_gitlab_admin_user_
-    c. **Password**: _the_password_you_chose_for_the_gitlab_admin_user_\
+    4. **Password**: _the_password_you_chose_for_the_gitlab_admin_user_
-    d.
-Leave the ID field blank\
+    5. Leave the ID field blank
-    e.
-The description is up to you
+    6. The description is up to you

-2. Copy the generated ID of the new credentials and put it into the Artemis configuration file _application-prod.yml_
+2. Copy the generated ID of the new credentials and put it into the Artemis configuration file _application-artemis.yml_

         artemis:
             continuous-integration: